chetnator/tm1-planning-analytics/README.md

 To mitigate this, TM1 provides two key components: `SKIPCHECK` and `FEEDERS`.

-- SKIPCHECK: Re-enables the Sparse Consolidation Algorithm.
+- **SKIPCHECK**: Re-enables the Sparse Consolidation Algorithm.
-- FEEDERS: Marks rule-derived cells as "fed," ensuring the algorithm includes these cells in consolidation while maintaining performance optimisation.
+- **FEEDERS**: Marks rule-derived cells as "fed," ensuring the algorithm includes these cells in consolidation while maintaining performance optimisation.

 Using `SKIPCHECK` and `FEEDERS` together helps maintain efficient consolidations, even with rule-derived calculations.